HOW TO WORK THE AFM

-The American Film Market is a great place to pitch your project or film – if you have a plan.
+The American Film Market is a great place to find partners for projects and films – if you have a plan.
 Use these steps to increase your chances of success.

-If you have a project or script, the most effective use of your time and money is to purchase an AFM Industry Badge which allows access to all offices and most screenings beginning Sunday, (Day 5), or an or an Industry Badge Plus which begins on Saturday (Day 4) and includes four days of conferences.
-Buy your badge by October 9.
+If you have a project or script, the most effective use of your time and money is to purchase a Four-Day or Four Day Plus badge which allows access to all offices, booths and most screenings beginning on Wednesday (Day 2).
+The Plus badge includes all conferences, panels and workshops.
+Buy your badge by October 8.
 After that date, the fees go up.

 STEP 1: Homework: Create a List of Target Companies

-Over 400 production / distribution companies have offices at the AFM but not all are right for your film.
-Focus your time and effort on the companies best suited for your project.
+Over 300 production / distribution companies have offices at the AFM but not all are right for your film.
+Focus your time and effort on the companies that are best suited for your project.

 Starting about one month before the AFM, go to The Film Catalogue.
 Most AFM companies list their projects, profile and staff contact information.
 Do further research on the web.
 Find the companies that are the best candidates for your film.

-Once you have created a target list, count the companies on it.
-If there are less than 10, you’re being too picky. [“No distributor is right for MY film!”]
+Once you have created a target list, if there are less than 10, you’re being too picky. [“No distributor is right for MY film!”]
 If there are 100 or more, your homework grade is “incomplete.”
 Keep working.
-A good target list for most projects is 30 – 50 companies.
+A good target list for most projects is 30 – 40 companies.

 STEP 2: More Homework: Create a List of Target Executives

-For each of your target companies, identify the key executives.
-Most important are the people in charge of acquisitions, development and production.
+For each of your target companies, identify the key executives, especially those in charge of acquisitions, development and production.
 Look for their names in the trades and on company websites.
 If you can’t find the right names, call the company’s main office and ask.

 Finding out who’s who is critical.
 You will never get anywhere by walking into an office unprepared and saying: “Hi, who is your head of acquisitions?
 I’d like to meet with him… or her.”